MissVeronica/um-happy-birthday/README.md

 1. Button: Restart Plugin WP Cronjob - Press this button if you want to have the Plugin WP Cronjob to be scheduled at 5 minutes past the hour.

 ## WP All Users
-1. UM Action: Resend Happy Birthday greetings
+1. WP All Users list page with todays celebrants and their birthdates in a sortable column.
+2. "Resend" function in "Bulk actions" with support for multiple User "Resend".
+3. Todays celebrants page link from "Ultimate Member" in WP backend left column.
-2. For additional User columns use this plugin https://github.com/MissVeronica/um-additional-user-columns
+4. For additional User columns use this plugin https://github.com/MissVeronica/um-additional-user-columns

 ## User Account Page - Privacy
 1. Do you want to receive birthday greetings? - Enable/Disable birthday greetings via email or SMS text message inclusive a Celebration icon at the Profile page